 Returns reflect reinvested capital gains and dividends but not the deduction of taxes an investor would pay on distributions or share redemptions.
 Performance data quoted represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
-Current performance data current to the most recent month end may be obtained by visiting southeasternasset.com.
+Current performance of the fund may be lower or higher than the performance quoted.
+Performance data current to the most recent month end may be obtained by visiting southeasternasset.com.
 The prospectus expense ratio before waivers is 1.33%.
 The expense ratio is subject to a fee waiver to the extent the Fund's normal operating expenses (excluding interest, taxes, brokerage commissions and extraordinary expenses) exceed 1.15% of average net assets per year.